Culture, Sports and Play (a new, 2000-level, special topics anthropology class)

 - Explore Australia's diverse rural, urban, and coastal landscapes around the city of Brisbane in Queensland

-- Study how language (verbal and nonverbal) shape modern and traditional cultures
+- Study how Australian sports are shaped by both modern and traditional cultures

-- Renew awareness of American values and practices
+- Create awareness of American values and practices

-- Explore the traditions and cultures of the Aboriginal and Torres Strait communities
+- Explore the "sports" traditions and cultures of the Aboriginal and Torres Strait communities

 - Experience Australia's unique wildlife (i.e. koalas, kangaroos, dolphins)